-The existing facilities in Doyle Library are generally sufficient for most of media services' day-to-day needs, aside from the challenge of bulk equipment storage and staging for preparing equipment in the field.
-The team continues to work with Capital Projects and FacOps to identify vacant spaces in other campus facilities to meet this need.
+The existing facilities in Doyle and Mahoney Libraries were designed for Media Services and serve the department's day-to-day operational needs, aside from the challenge of bulk equipment storage and staging for preparing equipment in the field.
+The team continues to work with Capital Projects and FacOps to identify vacant spaces in other campus facilities to meet this constraint.